The Problem

 Key Lessons

-• Tool validation is non-negotiable for production agent systems
+Tool validation is non-negotiable for production agent systems.
+Every call must be checked against the schema before execution.

-• Circuit breakers prevent cascading failures from tool errors
+Circuit breakers prevent cascading failures from tool errors.
+When correctness drops, fail gracefully to human handoff.

-• Agent reliability depends on the weakest link in the tool chain
+Agent reliability depends on the weakest link.
+If you're not measuring tool correctness, you're flying blind.